amitlevy/SpectralClustering/README.md

 # SpectralClustering
-Flat file hierarchy for grading purposes :(
+Flat file hierarchy for grading purposes.

 An optimized implementation of the spectral clustering algorithm using C and Python made with Michael Garbois.
 Heavy use of optimized NumPy functions and c code to lower the running time.